Yuri Tarnopolsky

 Jim Holt, Unstrung: Two Critiques of String Theory, The New Yorker, October 2, 2006, p.
 86. The critiques are: Lee Smolin, The Trouble with Physics: The Rise of String Theory, the Fall of a Science, and What Comes Next?
 Houghton Mifflin, 2006 and: Peter Woit, Not Even Wrong: The Failure of String Theory and the Search for Unity in Physical Law, Basic Books, 2006.
 More on the Web.

-Nevertheless, I can present at least one reason why a better understanding, however "underscientific," of the world could give a great historical return.
-This world is too complex for members of a democratic society, as well as for its top elected leaders, to make reasonable decisions.
-Remember that a professional specialist is never elected because presidency, for example, is not a profession.
+Nevertheless, I can present at least one reason why a better, however "underscientific," understanding of the world could give a great historical return.
+This world is too complex for members of a democratic society, as well as for its top elected leaders, to make rational decisions.
+A professional specialist is never elected because presidency, for example, is not a profession.
 Simplification of complexity at the expense of exactness is exactly the task of the pattern science as I see it.
 This approach is not quite new, however, and the example of biology illustrates how generalization serves for understanding very complex systems.

 To draw an analogy from today to well beyond the horizon of tomorrow, this is what I expect from the pattern science of complex systems: understanding of choices and consequences of important decisions in complex historical situations by citizens of a democracy.
 Because if they are incapable of that, an equally incapable government will make the decisions for them, with some ancient book in hand.

-should be viewed my non-professional attempts to take Hannah Arendt under the chemical wing and my experiments with ideograms as atoms of complex systems—not objects, machines, institutions, goods, or anything tangible and for sale.
+From this perspective should be viewed my non-professional attempts to take Hannah Arendt under the chemical wing and my experiments with ideograms as atoms of complex systems—not objects, machines, institutions, goods, or anything tangible and for sale.
 I see them as atoms of understanding complex systems.
-I rely on young readers of philosophy to play with this Lego.
+I dream of young beginners in philosophy playing with this Lego.